pennyl67/openminted-guidelines/GLOSSARY.md

 ## document

-A piece of written, printed, or electronic matter that provides information or evidence or that serves as an official record. \[Oxford English Dictionary, [https://en.oxforddictionaries.com/definition/document](https://en.oxforddictionaries.com/definition/document)\]
+A piece of written, printed, or electronic matter that is primarily intended for reading.

 ## interoperability